Donate $2 Towards this Article

 I learned I was not alone.

-When I finally told my family and friends I was shocked to learn about the people who were battling depression or who battled it throughout their life, too.
+When I finally told my family and friends, I was shocked to learn about the people who were battling depression or who battled it throughout their lives, too.

-Then I learned that most people understand; my friends helped me out, my teachers helped me out, and having a healthy community made a big difference.
+Then I learned that most people understand; my friends and teachers helped me out, and having a healthy community made a big difference.

 Taking the First Steps

-There are a few simple steps that I took that helped in these areas.
-It took all my strength to be open and to share my story, to allow people to know that I was struggling.
+I took a few simple steps that helped in these areas.
+It took all my strength to be open and share my story, to let people know that I was struggling.

 It also took me the courage to put people in my life to check up on me who understood what I was going through.